operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

-When dealing with multiple dependent resources of same type, the dependent resource implementation needs to know which specific resource should be targeted when reconciling a given dependent resource, since there will be multiple instances of that type which could possibly be used, each associated with the same primary resource.
-The target resource is computed and selected based on desired state automatically.
+When dealing with multiple dependent resources of same type, the dependent resource implementation needs to know which specific resource should be targeted when reconciling a given dependent resource, since there could be multiple instances of that type which could possibly be used, each associated with the same primary resource.
+In this situation, JOSDK automatically selects the appropriate secondary resource which matches the desired state associated with the primary resource.
+This makes sense because the desired state computation already needs to be able to discriminate among multiple related secondary resources to tell JOSDK how they should be reconciled.

-Formally there were resource discriminators used for this purpose, still present for backwards compatibility:
+However, it is also possible to be more explicit about how JOSDK should identify the proper secondary resource by using a
 [resource discriminator](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/ResourceDiscriminator.java)
 Resource discriminators uniquely identify the target resource of a dependent resource.
 In the managed Kubernetes dependent resources case, the discriminator can be declaratively set